papermachines/papermachines/README.md

 Show word frequency as a function of size.
 An [oft-maligned](http://www.niemanlab.org/2011/10/word-clouds-considered-harmful/), but still arguably useful way to get a quick impression of the most common words in your collection.
 After it is generated, it will appear in the Tags pane of Zotero.

 ### Phrase Net
-Finds phrases that follow a certain pattern, such as "x and y," and displays the most common pairings.
+Finds phrases that follow a certain pattern, such as "x and y," and displays the most common pairings as the largest words.
 This method is derived from a [Many Eyes visualization](http://www-958.ibm.com/software/data/cognos/manyeyes/page/Phrase_Net.html)).

 ### Geoparser
 Generates a map linking texts to the places they mention, filtered by time.
-The underlying functionality is based on Pete Warden's [geodict](https://github.com/petewarden/geodict).
-NOTE: you must download the "geodict" version for this, as it adds an extra 70 megs to the download.
+This uses Yahoo!'s Placemaker service, and is limited to the first 50k of each file (approximately 10,000 words per text).

+### DBpedia Annotation
+Annotates files using the DBpedia Spotlight service, providing a look at what named entities (people, places, organizations, etc.) are mentioned in the text.
+More often mentioned entities are displayed larger.

 ### Topic Modeling
-Shows the proportional prevalence of different "topics" (collections of words likely to co-occur) in the corpus over time, highlighting spots where topics are more common.
-This uses the [MALLET](http://mallet.cs.umass.edu) package to perform [latent Dirichlet allocation](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), and by default displays the 20 most "coherent" topics, based on a metric devised by [Mimno et al.](http://www.cs.princeton.edu/~mimno/papers/mimno-semantic-emnlp.pdf)
+Shows the proportional prevalence of different "topics" (collections of words likely to co-occur) in the corpus, by time or by subcollection.
+This uses the [MALLET](http://mallet.cs.umass.edu) package to perform [latent Dirichlet allocation](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), and by default displays the 5 most "coherent" topics, based on a metric devised by [Mimno et al.](http://www.cs.princeton.edu/~mimno/papers/mimno-semantic-emnlp.pdf)

+### Classification
+This allows you to train the computer to infer the common features of the documents under each subcollection; subsequently, a set of texts in a different folder can be sorted automatically based on this training.
+At the moment, the probability distribution for each text is given in plain text; a visualization of this data is forthcoming.

 ## Acknowledgements
 Thanks to Google Summer of Code for funding this work, and to [Matthew Battles](http://metalab.harvard.edu/people/) and [Jo Guldi](http://www.joguldi.com/) for overseeing it.
 My gratitude also to the creators of all the open-source projects upon which this work relies: